Rushan-LIBT/monthly-expense-tracker/README.md

 - **ExpenseCharts** - Visual spending analytics
 - **ThemeToggle** - Dark/Light mode switcher

-Your Monthly Expense Tracker is ready to use! 🎉
+Your Rush Finance app is ready to use! 🎉